Using Swagger to Document and Test Your C# REST API

 What is Swagger and Why is it Useful for Documenting and Testing REST APIs?

 Swagger, a free and open-source software framework, empowers developers to create, describe, and test RESTful APIs.
-It provides a user-friendly interface that simplifies the process of defining the structure and behavior of APIs, making them more understandable and consumable.
-With Swagger's interactive documentation, developers can explore and test API endpoints with ease.
-By automating the process of describing and testing REST APIs, Swagger saves developers time and effort, leading to more efficient and dependable API development.
+It provides a user-friendly interface that simplifies the process of defining the structure and behaviour of APIs, making them more understandable and consumable.
+With Swagger's interactive documentation, developers can easily explore and test API endpoints.

 Swagger API Testing and Documentation Running On A Laptop